alexwlchan/ideas-for-inclusive-events/src/_ideas/internal-signage.md

 *   A sign on each room you're using
 *   Internal maps with dots to show "you are here"

-Good signage will save your volunteers from answering the same question repeatedly, and helps attendees who can’t find a volunteer, or who might feel awkward asking.
+Good signage will save your organisers from answering the same question repeatedly, and helps attendees who can’t find a organiser, or who might feel awkward asking.

 We had a lot of fun [making the signs](https://alexwlchan.net/2018/09/lessons-in-signage/) for PyCon UK 2018, and I want to do it again in 2019.